-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-Staff had taken on further administration duties after some training, and they had been encouraged to develop
+The practice owner showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 The provider supported and encouraged staff to complete continuing professional development.